Frequently Asked Questions

 except for when two teams play each other and neither is registered for a competitive sanctioned tournament.

 In addition, games can count in some STANDINGS but not others.
+For example, games between teams of different ages only count in the standings at the older age.
 All of this will be explained below.
 Also, from 1996 to 2008, ENYTB used a very different STANDINGS methodology that is still available but not currently used.
 It is described below as well.

 As explained in GO HERE, ENYTB radically changed its STANDINGS methodology in 2009 and again in 2010.
 The following Q & A will highlight the characteristics of the new STANDINGS methodology in terms of what games are counted where.